 If you have been accused of committing any probation violation, it is important to contact an experienced Georgetown criminal defense lawyer who will make every effort to have the terms of your probation reinstated or modified that is more agreeable to your situation.

 Georgetown Violation of Probation Lawyer

-If you have been charged with violating the terms of your probation in Georgetown, or any of the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Michael J. Price
+If you have been charged with violating the terms of your probation in Georgetown, or any of the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Price & Wiggins, P.C.

 Attorney Michael J. Price is knowledgeable in all areas of Texas community supervision and will make every effort to have your probation reinstated or revoked without any additional penalties.
-Call Law Office of Michael J. Price for a free consultation at (512) 354-1880 about your alleged probation violation.
+Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about your alleged probation violation.